xenit-eu/solr-backup/README.md

 It has been packported to solr6, since this is the version used by Alfresco currently.
 It cannot be backported further to solr4, because the only backup repository-storage supported back then was the filesystem.
 Backported version is available in src/main/java/org/apache/solr/s3.

-Since that version does not work fully even with Amazon S3 (has been tested with adobe/s3mock), an adapted version has been implemented in src/main/java/eu/xenit/solr/backup/s3.
+Since that version does not work fully even with Amazon S3, an adapted version has been implemented in src/main/java/eu/xenit/solr/backup/s3.

 This new version has been tested against multiple S3-compatible backends: